Skip to content

 • You have blackheads or whiteheads.

-• The skin is oily and clogged, not just red and reactive.
+• The skin is oily and clogged, with redness and reactivity too.

 • Your barrier is stable.